-- 2. Individually packaged snacks will be single serving in size. - 3.
-Food items will meet the following serving size standards: - a.
-No more than 35 % total calories from fat - b.
-No more than 10% total calories from saturated fat - c.
-No more than 35% total weight from sugar - d.
-No more than 200 calories per individual food item for K-12 - e.
+- 1. Soda vending machines in the middle and high schools are not available to the students during the day. - 2.
+Individually packaged snacks will be single serving in size.
+Food and beverage items will meet the USDA guidelines for fat, saturated fat, sugar and calories based on age and the NSLP a la cart food regulations K-12 - a.
 Exclusions: The following foods do not have to meet the fat and saturated fat limits but must be no more than the caloric standards set by grade level: non-fried fruits/vegetables, nuts, nut butters, seeds, eggs, and cheese packaged for individual sale (e.g. string cheese).

-Note: No Trans fats
+Note: No Trans fats.
+Nutrition information for products sold on campus during the school day will be readily available near the point of purchase and/or obtained through the Food Service office. - 3.
+Nutritional information available at the Food Service office, on our website when possible and shared bi-annually with the WCSD Wellness Committee.